yadahan/laravel-authentication-log/README.md

 ## Installation

-> The package requires Laravel 8.x, and PHP 7.2+.
+> Require: Laravel 8.x, and PHP 7.2+.

-You may use Composer to install Laravel Authentication Log into your Laravel project:
+1. Use Composer to install:

     composer require keyshang/laravel-authentication-log

-### Configuration

-After installing the Laravel Authentication Log, publish its config, migration and view, using the `vendor:publish` Artisan command:

-    php artisan vendor:publish --provider="KeyShang\AuthenticationLog\AuthenticationLogServiceProvider"

-Next, you need to migrate your database.
+2. Migrate your database.
 The Laravel Authentication Log migration will create the table your application needs to store authentication logs:

     php artisan migrate

-Finally, add the `AuthenticationLogable` and `Notifiable` traits to your authenticatable model (by default, `App\User` model).
+3. Add the `AuthenticationLogable` and `Notifiable` traits to your authenticatable model (by default, `App\User` model).
 These traits provides various methods to allow you to get common authentication log data, such as last login time, last login IP address, and set the channels to notify the user when login from a new device:

 ```php
 use Illuminate\Notifications\Notifiable;